hsf-training/hsf-training-cicd-github/content/episodes/08-adding-ci-to-your-code/index.md

       interval: "weekly"
 ```

-where interval is the frequency of looking for updates to Github actions.
+where interval is the frequency of looking for updates to GitHub Actions.

 For more information on Dependabot, see e.g., [here.](https://docs.github.com/en/code-security/dependabot)

 {{< /tab >}}
 {{< tab name="Gitea" >}}

-Gitea does not support dependabot actions, see [renovate](https://docs.renovatebot.com/modules/platform/gitea/) instead.
+Gitea does not support Dependabot actions, see [renovate](https://docs.renovatebot.com/modules/platform/gitea/) instead.

 {{< /tab >}}
 {{< /tabs >}}